 1.1.
-If any individual has a concern about the welfare of an adult, or you become aware that abuse or poor practice is taking place, suspect abuse or poor practice may be occurring or be told about something that may be abuse or poor practice then, these concerns should be brought to the attention of the No Limit Cycling Club Lead Safeguarding Officer without delay.
+If any individual has a concern about the welfare of an adult, or you become aware that abuse or poor practice is taking place, suspect abuse or poor practice may be occurring or be told about something that may be abuse or poor practice then, these concerns should be brought to the attention of No Limit Cycling Club without delay.

-The person reporting the concern is not required to decide whether abuse has occurred, but simply has a duty to share their concerns and any relevant information to the No Limit Cycling Club Lead Safeguarding Officer.
+The person reporting the concern is not required to decide whether abuse has occurred, but simply has a duty to share their concerns and any relevant information to No Limit Cycling Club..